Executive Perspectives on Top Risks 2021 and 2030 - The Future of Work

 It takes talent and the right people to transform a company, which gives rise to two other key risk issues in the survey that are on the minds of board members and executives: keeping pace with disruptive innovation and competing with “born-digital” companies, which are better positioned to manage these transformative challenges.

-Born-digital organizations are nimble.
+Born-digital organisations are nimble.
 They are able to pivot working models quickly to take advantage of customer needs and interests.
 Born-digital players don’t think about their businesses in terms of traditional roles and processes, with separate siloes for operations and sales and marketing.
 They focus more on how to engage with customers, and they invest heavily in technology and tech-savvy talent.

-In a world where the nature of work in virtually all organizations is going to continue to change, executive management, in close consultation with the board, needs to build an optimal mix of internal and contracted talent, along with “technology workers” – AI, machine learning, automation – to attain both the technical and leadership skills required to compete in the future of work.
+In a world where the nature of work in virtually all organisations is going to continue to change, executive management, in close consultation with the board, needs to build an optimal mix of internal and contracted talent, along with “technology workers” – AI, machine learning, automation – to attain both the technical and leadership skills required to compete in the future of work.

 Overview of Top Risks in 2021